Orientalism 1830-1900

 In the same year, Choc de Cavaliers Arabes is a memory of a military celebration.
 The artist shows the moment of heightened energy when two riders stop their galloping horses after having fired the rifle shot required by the fantasia.
 The theme did not appeal to the Parisian jury : this piece was rejected by the Salon.
 Influenced directly by Géricault and Gros, Delacroix excelled in the representation of horses.

-This oil on canvas 80 x 100 cm was sold by Piasa on June 19, 1998 for FF 51M, equivalent to € 7.7M, including premium, from a lower estimate of FF 8M.
+This oil on canvas 80 x 100 cm was sold by Piasa on June 19, 1998 for FF 51M, later equivalent to € 7.7M, from a lower estimate of FF 8M.

 The rejection by the Salon did not discourage the artist : two autograph drawings were made in 1834 in reverse composition to prepare the lithographic edition.
-One of them, 18 x 25 cm, was sold for € 39K including premium by Artcurial on June 16, 2020.
+One of them, 18 x 25 cm, was sold for € 39K by Artcurial on June 16, 2020.

-2018 SOLD for € 9M including premium
+2018 SOLD for € 9M by Ruellan

 Nephew of a local prefect on the island of Java which was then part of the Dutch East Indies, Raden Saleh had early skills for the graphic arts.
 He left in 1829 to study art in Holland.
 His first Western paintings are portraits.
 After meeting a lion tamer, he executes hunting scenes whose exoticism is well suited to the curiosity of the period.